 Section 5: Monitoring Design Considerations and Options

-REVIEW QUESTION FOR TCW: These design considerations are based on several TCW discussions.
-Are any changes needed?

 The TCW brainstormed various approaches and their advantages and disadvantages to fill the primary gap described in Section 4.

-These approaches included targeted head of tide sampling in surface water (similar to the model proposed program in DE) to inform either ambient contaminant concentrations or loads (with corresponding co-located flow information), or targeted fish concentrations (of species to be determined) or a hybrid approach including various media.
-Each approach has distinct advantages and disadvantages, that may differ between geographic areas depending on the conditions downstream (tidal, non-tidal, flow rates, etc.), the desired observable response, or desired timeframe for response.
+These approaches included targeted head of tide sampling in surface water (similar to the proposed sampling program described by Delaware Natural Resources Environmental Control) ) to inform either ambient contaminant concentrations or loads (with corresponding co-located flow information), or targeted fish concentrations (of species to be determined) or a hybrid approach including various media.
+Each approach has distinct advantages and disadvantages, that may differ between geographic areas depending on the conditions downstream (tidal, non-tidal, known flow rates, etc.), the desired observable response, or desired timeframe for response.

+The TCW endorsed an overall approach for enhanced monitoring to help jurisdictions assess the PCB response to mitigation actions in selected geographic areas.
+If endorsed by the PSC, enhanced monitoring site selection would occur through the TCW according to figure 4.
+The primary recommendations for this monitoring design are bolded and summarized below.

-With enhanced monitoring, the CBP can tailor geographically-focused data collection areas help the jurisdictions to assess PCB response in places where mitigation actions are being implemented and are ongoing.
+Focus monitoring in geographic areas to help the jurisdictions assess PCB response where mitigation actions are being implemented and or planned.
 Due to the variability discussed above, jurisdictions suggested providing some flexibility in the geographically-focused areas to allow for the consideration of variable ongoing or historical monitoring and specific activities in their respective locations.
+In general, the conceptual design would build from existing monitoring to add sites to detect PCB response

-In general, the conceptual design would build from existing monitoring to add sites to detect PCB response.
+With enhanced monitoring, the CBP can tailor geographically-focused data collection areas to help the jurisdictions assess PCB response in places where mitigation actions are being implemented and are ongoing.
+Due to the variability discussed above, jurisdictions suggested providing some flexibility in the geographically-focused areas to allow for the consideration of variable ongoing or historical monitoring and specific activities in their respective locations.
+In general, the conceptual design would build from existing monitoring to add sites to detect PCB response (figure 4).

-Geographic focus areas should be in major river basins of CB, with PCB impairments and existing or planned TMDLs, and centered in areas with enough action/mitigation for collective, predicted reductions of greater than 25% in concentration and/or loading.
+Geographic focus areas should be in places with PCB reductions can be detected.
+Geographic focus areas should be in major river basins of CB, with PCB impairments and existing or planned TMDLs, and centered in areas with enough action/mitigation for collective, predicted reductions of greater than 25% (or a more appropriate reduction later specified) in concentration and/or loading.

-Figure 3.
+Figure 4.
 Components of Sampling Site Selection

-Monitoring of these locations will fill the gaps associated addressing PCBs response to mitigation efforts and help to answer the following questions:
+Monitoring of these locations will fill the gaps associated with addressing PCBs response to mitigation efforts and help to answer the following questions:

 At what spatial scale can a response (PCB decline) be observed downstream of actions?